matjam/mecca/README.md

 MECCA also allows you to use ASCII and UTF-8 codes directly in the .mec file.
 To insert a specific ASCII code, simply enclose the ASCII code number inside a pair of square brackets.
 For example, the token [123] will be compiled to ASCII code 123 in the output file.
 To insert a UTF-8 code, use the format [U+xxxx] where xxxx is the hexadecimal UTF-8 code.
 For example, the token [U+00A9] will be compiled to the copyright symbol ©.

 Note that the [user] token mentioned above is not a token that is recognized by the MECCA interpreter.
 It is used here as an example of a token that could be used in a MECCA file, once the MECCA interpreter has been extended to support it.
 It is intended that the application using the MECCA interpreter will define the tokens that are recognized by the interpreter.

+### Variables

+Variables can be passed at execution time to the MECCA interpreter.
+Variables are passed as a map of string keys and any value.
+The keys are used to replace the variable tokens in the MECCA file.
+For example, if you have a MECCA file that contains the token `[user]`, you can pass a variable with the key `user` and the value `John Doe` to the MECCA interpreter.
+The MECCA interpreter will replace the `[user]` token with the value `John Doe`.
+In this way, tokens can be created on the fly by the application using the MECCA interpreter.

+Tokens registered at the time the interpreter is created are overridden by variables passed at execution time.
+For example, if you have a token `[user]` registered with the MECCA interpreter, and you pass a variable with the key `user` and the value `John Doe`, the `[user]` token will be replaced with `John Doe` in the MECCA file.

 ### Color Tokens